aolson659/automated_crypto_bot/README.md

 Long SL 102725.548

 ### Contact
-For collaboration and troubleshooting, you can reach me at aolsondm@gmail.com
+For collaboration, troubleshooting, and potential job offers, you can reach me at aolsondm@gmail.com